payavel/checkout/.github/ISSUE_TEMPLATE/feature_request.md

 A description of what the problem this would solve.

 ### **Additional context** :speech_balloon:
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the enhancement here.

-### **Is this feature request related to any existing issues?** :link:
+### **Is this request related to any existing issues?** :link:
 Link any issues this could possibly be related to.